 However, this sociable nature comes with the most loyal attitude, so if you are looking for a pet to be your shadow, then you have found it with the Frug.
 Even though they have Brachycephalic syndrome, they have a great set of lungs, meaning they will bark at intruders.

 Compared to their parents, they are more energetic than your average Frenchie, while they are also more relaxed than their Pug counterparts.
 There’s going to be a whole lot of fun and games to be had, and they are going to love romping in the backyard.
 Most of the time, you’ll find them napping on the sofa when they are not playing or searching for mischief.
 As a result, you need to be prepared for your Frug to snore and snuffle as their flat face makes breathing more difficult for him than other dogs.
 They will rarely allow you to sleep silently when around.

 Frugs (French Bulldog Pug Cross) Size And Appearance

 In general, the Frug will inherit the perfectly blended face of his parents with the wrinkled hair of their parents and the long ears and large batlike ears of his parents, giving them a cute and cheeky look.
-With a short curly tail and paws to boot, they will look very adorable.
+They will look very adorable with a short curly tail and paws to boot.
 You can expect them to melt everyone’s hearts with their wide smile and round eyes.

-They are small in size, weigh between 14 and 28 pounds and measure between 10 and 13 inches tall.
-They will be less compact compared to a Frenchy, though they will be much taller than a Pug.
+They are small in size, weigh between 14 and 28 pounds, and measure between 10 and 13 inches tall.
+They will be less compact than a Frenchy, though they will be much taller than a Pug.

 Does Frugs (Frecnh Bulldog Pug Mix) have health problems?

 Conditions such as allergies, respiratory problems, cataracts, and glaucoma should be watched out for.
 You can look into the health issues of the parent’s breeds of your Frug, and based on their common health issues, and you can take the necessary steps to protect your dog from those illnesses.